psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 At this, Ross sprang to his feet with a gasping sob.

-"It is a lie, that thing! " he cried, shaking his fist at the shepherd. " It is a lie! "
+"It is a lie, that thing!" he cried, shaking his fist at the shepherd.
+"It is a lie! "

 "It is no lie.
 And by the same token, Andrew Blair shrank back white and shaking, and his woman had the swoon upon her, and who knows but the corpse might have come to life again had it not been for Maisie Macdonald, the deid-watcher, who clapped a handful of salt on his eyes, and tilted the coffin so that the bottom of it slid forward, and so let the whole fall flat on the ground, with Adam Blair in it sideways, and as likely as not cursing and groaning, as his wont was, for the hurt both to his old bones and his old ancient dignity."

 Ross glared at the man as though the madness was upon him.
 Fear and horror and fierce rage swung him now this way and now that.

-"What will the name of you be, shepherd? " he stuttered huskily.
+"What will the name of you be, shepherd?" he stuttered huskily.

 "It is Eachainn Gilleasbuig I am to ourselves; and the English of that for those who have no Gaelic is Hector Gillespie; and I am Eachainn mac Ian mac Alasdair of Strathsheean that is where Sutherland lies against Ross."